A Complete Guide to Preparing for a Company Rebrand (for real)

 The company hired Turner Duckworth, the London-based Design Agency, to redo their logo.
 After just three logo designs, Amazon decided to go with the iconic “smile” that is immediately recognizable today.

 How did they do it so quickly?
-David Turner, the co-founder of the agency, explains:
+David Turner, co-founder of the agency, explains:

 Alignment on your team can make a HUGE difference, especially when working with a creative partner.
 Here are a few tricks to build the best alignment within your organization.